Watch: By boat and jet ski, volunteers assist in Ian rescue efforts

 “It sort of restores your view of humanity.
 You see people chipping in and they aren’t getting paid for it,” said Tim Barrett, the training division chief for the Sanibel Fire Department.
 “There’s even people whose homes are destroyed, but they’re helping them.
 They’re still helping other people.”

 It can be dangerous work.
-Hundreds of buildings were destroyed by the ferocious storm, which lashed some areas with winds of 155 mph (249 kph) or more and pummeled the coast with ocean surge.
+Hundreds of buildings were destroyed by the ferocious storm, which lashed some areas with winds of 155 mph or more and pummeled the coast with ocean surge.

 “We’re still working on rescuing people.
 I mean, this is just horrible that people have lost their lives.
 It’s horrible that people are still possibly stuck in rubble,” Republican Sen. Rick Scott of Florida said Sunday on NBC’s “Meet the Press.”